SmoQySuite/SmoQyDQMC.jl/docs/src/tutorials/hubbard_square.md

 ## [Initialize simulation](@id hubbard_square_initialize_simulation)
 In this first part of the script we name and initialize our simulation, creating the data folder our simulation results will be written to.
-This is done by initializing an instances of the [`SimulationInfo`](@ref) type, as well as an `additional_info` dictionary where we will store useful metadata about the simulation.
+This is done by initializing an instances of the [`SimulationInfo`](@ref) type, and then calling the [`initialize_datafolder`](@ref) function.
-Finally, the integer `seed` is used to initialize the random number generator `rng` that will be used to generate random numbers throughout the rest of the simulation.

-Next we record relevant simulation parameters to the `additional_info` dictionary.
+Next we record relevant simulation parameters to the `metadata` dictionary.
-Think of the `additional_info` dictionary as a place to record any additional information during the simulation that will not otherwise be automatically recorded and written to file.
+Think of the `metadata` dictionary as a place to record any additional information during the simulation that will not otherwise be automatically recorded and written to file.

 ````julia
     # Construct the foldername the data will be written to.